fclaerho/buildstack/README.md

 This will check-out various github repositories meeting a standard build process and build them.

 If you add new URLs to test, you may use `PAUSE=1 ...` to inspect the output files and specify the corresponding `target_paths` value in the `builds = {}` dictionary.

+TODO: This poorman procedure will be replaced soon by docker containers.